Ease to Grow: Moderate

 Zones: 12-13 (11-14)

-Utricularia graminifolia, the Grassleaf Bladderwort, is an-easy-to grow amphibious bladderwort from southeast Asia.
+Carnivorous Utricularia graminifolia, the Grass-leaved Bladderwort, is an-easy-to grow amphibious bladderwort from southeast Asia.
 It has "grass-like" leaves, and frequently forms broad mats.
 In its native habitat, it grows as a mat along the water margin, both in and out of the water.
-It is a superb, foreground aquarium plant, forming "carpets" of grassy patches.
+Utricularia graminifolia is a superb, foreground terrarium and aquarium plant, forming "carpets" of grassy patches.
 When grown in pots of slurry peat, it flowers heavily.
 The plant grows as a branching network of fine stolons with grass like leaves above, and carnivorous bladders below.
 It prefers acidic water with a pH of 5.0-6.5, and benefits from CO2 injection, and regular trimming, which keeps it thick.
 It can be difficult to start, but easy, once established.
-It blooms from late Summer to early Fall with pretty, long-spurred lavender flowers with a yellow throat.
+With proper care, Utricularia graminifolia blooms from late Summer to early Fall with pretty, long-spurred lavender flowers with a yellow throat.

 A portion is about 1" x 1.5", shipped in water, in a plastic bag.
 May compact in shipping.